 IN WITNESS WHEREOF, the undersigned have caused this FIRST AMENDMENT to be executed as of the day and year set forth above.

-By: Ronald D. Brown, Chair

-Board of Directors

-Danny Hernandez, Secretary-Treasurer, Board of Directors

-Ed Adams, P.E.
-Chief Administrative Officer

-Michael Riordan, P.E.
-Acting/Director, Department of Municipal Development

-Reviewed as to Form: City Attorn Attest: City Cle

-$\nu \sim 1$ Date

-FIRST AMENDMENT To Agency And Area-Wide Flood Control Maintenance Contract Draft One July 31, 2009.
-Doc8/26/2009 amela S. Notary Public
+Albuquerque Metropolitan Arroyo Flood Control Authority Attest: By: Ronald D. Brown, Chair Board of Directors Danny Hernandez, Secretary-Treasurer, Board of Directors Date: 8/27/09 City of Albuquerque Ed Adams, P.E.
+Chief Administrative Officer Michael Riordan, P.E.
+Acting/Director, Department of Municipal Development Reviewed as to Form: City Attorn

+Page 4 of 5

+ACKNOWLEDGWENT

-STATE OF NEW MEXICO
+STATE OF NEW MEXICO))ss.

+COUNTY OF BERNALILLO)

-This instrument was acknowledged before me on August 27, 2009, by Ronald D. Brown, Chair of the Board of Directors, on behalf of the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA), a political subdivision of the State of New Mexico.
+Arroyo Flood Control Authority (A Mexico. d of Directors, on behalf of the Albuquerque Metropolitan AMAFCA), a political subdivision of the State of New Hamela & Wooduff

-OFFICIAL SEAL PAMELA S. WOODRUFF Netery Public

-State of New Mexico My Commission Expires 10-2-1
+My Commission Expires: / / 2 - / 2 ACKNOWLEDGMENT OFFICIAL SEAL PAMELA S. WOODRUFF Notery Public State of New Mexico My Commission Expires 20-2-12

-Notary P

-))ss.

-))ss.

-STATE OF NEW MEXICO
+STATE OF NEW MEXICO COUNTY OF BERNALILLO))ss.)

-This instrument was acknowledged before me on OCTOBER 19, 2009, by Ed Adams, P.E., Chief Administrative Officer for the City of Albuquerque, a New Mexico municipal corporation.
+municipal corporation.
+Officer for the City of Albuquerque, a New Mexico

-Jarlyn Baca Notary Pul
+My Commission Expires: Notary Public

+Dle 03/2012